Equivariant formality of isotropic torus actions: Introduction

 \section{Introduction}

-In 1997, Goresky, Kottwitz, and MacPherson~\cite{GKM1998} defined equivariant formality of an action of a group $G$ on a space $X$ as the property that the fiber inclusion $X \longinc X_G$ of the Borel fibration induces a surjection $\H_G(X) \longepi \H(X)$ of (Borel) equivariant cohomology upon singular cohomology.
-This notion had already been alighted upon by Borel in Chapter XII of his Seminar~\cite{borel1960seminar}, and makes available a relatively simple computation of the cohomology $\H(X)$ in terms of $K$-orbits of dimensions zero and one in the case there are only finitely many of each, as well as, by definition, guaranteeing all classes of $\H(X)$ have equivariant extensions in $\H_G(X)$, to which, for example, the localization theorems of Berline--Vergne/Atiyah--Bott~\cite{BV1982}\cite{AB1984} and Jeffrey--Kirwan~\cite{jeffreykirwan1995} can be applied.
+A natural request of a continuous group action $G \x X \lt X$ is that it be \emph{equivariantly formal}, meaning the fiber inclusion in the Borel fibration $X \to X_G \to BG$ induces a surjection $\H_G(X;\Q) \longepi \H(X;\Q)$ of Borel equivariant cohomology upon singular cohomology.
+While the term was only coined in 1997 by Goresky, Kottwitz, and MacPherson~\cite{GKM1998}, the condition had already been alighted upon by Borel in Chapter XII of his Seminar~\cite{borel1960seminar}.
+This condition makes available a comparatively tractable computation of $\HG(X;\Q)$ in terms of $G$-orbits of dimensions zero and one in the case there are only finitely many of each, as well as, by definition, guaranteeing all classes of $\H(X;\Q)$ have equivariant extensions in $\H_G(X;\Q)$, to which, for example, the localization theorems of Berline--Vergne/Atiyah--Bott~\cite{BV1982}\cite{AB1984} and Jeffrey--Kirwan~\cite{jeffreykirwan1995} can be applied.

-Any homogeneous space $G/K$ admits an isotropy action of $K$ given by $k \cdot gK = (kg)K$.
-For any continuous action of a Lie group $G$ on a space $X$, the orbit $Gx$ of a point will be a homogeneous space of the form $G/K$ for $K = \Stab(x)$ a closed subgroup, so any continuous Lie group action decomposes as a union of left actions of $G$ on homogeneous spaces $G/K$.
-These actions are not equivariantly formal unless $\rk K = \rk G$, but some restriction of them to an action of a subgroup $H$ of $G$ is.
-If such a restricted action is to be equivariantly formal, then $H$ cannot contain a strictly larger maximal torus than $K$ does, so that the left action of $K$ is, in a sense, essentially the ``largest'' action on $G/K$ which could conceivably be equivariantly formal.
-Assuming that $G$ is compact, it is known that the isotropy action of $K$ on $G/K$ is equivariantly formal if $K$ is of full rank in $G$~\cite[Proposition 1]{brion1998eqcohom} or if $(G,K)$ is a generalized symmetric pair with $K$ connected~ \cite[Theorem 5.6]{goertschesnoshari2014}; the full-rank case has found wide application in symplectic topology (see, for example, the book of Ginzburg, Guillemin, and Karshon~\cite{GGKbook}, where equivariant cohomology is already mentioned in the first page of the introduction and occupies a thirty-one-page appendix).
-But otherwise few examples seem to be known of equivariantly formal isotropy actions.
+As any orbit of a continuous action of a Lie group $G$ on a space $X$, is a homogeneous space $G/\Stab_G(x)$, it is natural to ask about equivariantly formal actions on such spaces.
+The transitive $G$-action is only equivariantly formal if the isotropy group $K = \Stab_G(x)$ is of full rank, but some restriction of this action to a subgroup $H$ will always be equivariantly formal.
+For this to happen, $H$ cannot contain a strictly larger maximal torus than $K$ does, so that the left action of $K$ is in some sense the ``largest'' action on $G/K$ which could conceivably be equivariantly formal.
+Assuming that $G$ is compact, it is known that the isotropy action of $K$ on $G/K$ is equivariantly formal if $K$ is of full rank in $G$~\cite[Proposition 1]{brion1998eqcohom}, if $\H(G;\Q) \lt \H(K;\Q)$ is surjective \cite[Thm.~A, Cor.~4.2]{shiga1996equivariant}, or if $(G,K)$ is a generalized symmetric pair with $K$ connected~ \cite{goertschesnoshari2016}, but otherwise few examples of such actions seem to be known.
+Nevertheless, the full-rank case has found wide application in symplectic geometry (see, e.g., the book of Ginzburg, Guillemin, and Karshon~\cite{GGK}, in which equivariant cohomology is already mentioned in the first page of the introduction and occupies a thirty-one--page appendix).